AKHILESHsingh1/video_gamessales_powerbi/README.md

-🎮 Video Games Dashboard - Power BI Project
-This project presents a comprehensive Power BI dashboard built using a dataset of over 11,000 video games.
-The goal is to analyze game releases, sales, genres, platforms, and publishers across decades.

-📊 Dashboard Overview
-The dashboard includes multiple insightful visuals:

-Games Released by 5-Year Intervals (e.g., 2000–2004, 2005–2009)

-Top Platforms by Number of Games

-Leading Publishers by Game Count and Sales

-Global Sales Breakdown (NA, JP, Other)

-Genre-wise Game Distribution

-Top-Selling Games (e.g., Wii Sports)

-🔧 Key Features
-Interactive visuals built with Power BI Desktop

-Clean 5-year binning for release year trends

-Sales analysis by region and publisher

-Genre popularity breakdown

-Insight into historical growth in video gaming

-🧠 Insights Gained
-Most games were released between 2005–2009 and 2010–2014

-Nintendo dominated both in sales and number of games

-Action and Sports are the most popular genres

-Strong game platform diversity across the years

-📁 File Contents
-video_games_power_bi.pdf — exported version of the Power BI dashboard

-Video_games.xlsx — dataset used for building the dashboard

-📎 Tools Used
-Power BI Desktop

-Excel for data cleaning and preparation

-🚀 How to Use
-Download the Power BI .pbix file (if available)

-Open with Power BI Desktop

-Connect or refresh with the Video_games.xlsx data file

-Interact with the visuals and explore insights
+# 🎮 Video Games Dashboard - Power BI Project

+This project showcases an interactive Power BI dashboard built to analyze and visualize trends in the video game industry using a dataset of over 11,000 games.

+## 📊 Dashboard Highlights

+- 📅 **Games Released by 5-Year Intervals**
+- 🎮 **Top Platforms by Number of Games**
+- 🏢 **Top Publishers by Game Count and Global Sales**
+- 🌍 **Regional Sales Analysis** (NA, JP, Other)
+- 📚 **Genre Distribution Across Decades**
+- 🏆 **Top-Selling Titles** (e.g., Wii Sports)

+## 🧠 Key Insights

+- Most games were released between **2005–2014**.
+- **Nintendo** leads in both game count and global sales.
+- **Action** and **Sports** dominate as the most popular genres.
+- A diverse set of platforms supported game publishing over the years.

+## 🗂️ Project Files

+- `video_games_power_bi.pdf` – Exported Power BI dashboard (PDF format)
+- `Video_games.xlsx` – Raw data file used for analysis

+## 🛠️ Tools Used

+- Power BI Desktop
+- Microsoft Excel (for data cleanup)

+## 🚀 How to Use

+1. Clone this repository.
+2. (Optional) Open the `.pbix` Power BI file (if available).
+3. Use the provided `Video_games.xlsx` as your data source.
+4. Interact with the dashboard to explore trends and insights.

+## 📌 Potential Improvements

+- Add year-over-year sales trends.
+- Integrate user/critic scores for qualitative analysis.
+- Enrich dataset with release regions and platforms over time.